shradhatx/reference/elkdoc.md

 tf/idf performs pretty well.
 But there are other candidates that offer more tuning flexibility (ex: bm25 good for short documents) tf/idf is not the only ranking contributor in Elastic.
 Rank similarity in lucene/elastic is not a pure tf/idf implementation.
 (Ex: it does account for document length normalization too)  {difficult to compare with academic papers)

-Similarity model of lucene: VSM score, lucene conceptual scoring formula. practical scoring function
+Similarity model of lucene: SVM score, lucene conceptual scoring formula.

 You can customize/improve lucene by-
       -Implementing your own query class,